 Overcoming this barrier to growth will require the City to incentivize private sector development of new homes and encourage existing homeowners to update and revitalize existing homes.
 To accomplish this, the City has developed two incentive programs, for the development of new homes and improvement of existing homes, that will be financed through Urban Renewal.
-The key component of the new development incentive program will be a financial rebate of seven percent of the final assessed value of any new home or a yet to be determined incentive percentage for major improvements to existing homes, payable after closing to the owner who places the house on the tax rolls.
+The key component of the incentive programs will be a financial rebate of seven percent of the final assessed value of any new home constructed or a yet to be determined incentive percentage for major improvements to existing homes, payable after closing to the owner who places the house on the tax rolls.
 In addition, the City will pre-pay all system development charges for new housing that requires a connection to city services and will advertise the program to prospective builders.

 Under this program, a new home with an assessed value of \$250,000 would have a gross assessed value of \$208,000 after applying a changed property ratio of 0.832.
-The existing value of the land is estimated to be \$30,000 leaving an inceased assessed value of \$178,000.
-This development would result in a cash rebate of \$12,470 upon closing (7% of the new assessed value), plus an additional \$7,400 if system development charges (SDCs) apply, for a net benefit of \$19,860 or just over 11 percent of the new assessed value.
-The financial incentives would be recapitalized by having the ad valorem tax increase on the improvements accrue to the housing development district fund of the Agency until the rebate, SDCs, Community Development Fund that jump sarts the program and annual administration of \$30,000 inflated annually are repaid, thus creating a perpetual investment fund.
+The existing value of the land is estimated to be \$30,000 leaving an increased assessed value of \$178,000.
+This development would result in a cash rebate of \$12,460 upon closing (7% of the new assessed value), plus an additional \$7,400 if system development charges (SDCs) apply, for a net benefit of \$19,860 or just over 11 percent of the new assessed value.
+The financial incentives would be recapitalized by having the ad valorem tax increase on the improvements accrue to the housing development district fund of the Agency until the rebate, SDCs, Community Development Fund that jump sarts the program and annual administration fees are repaid, thus creating a perpetual investment fund.

 These programs are a market-driven approach that will incentivize new home construction by reducing the affordability/profitability gap to the private sector.
-Additionally, the homebuyer or builder can construct any type of housing provided it is permanently fixed to a foundation and meets the standards of the City of John Day development code.
+Additionally, the homebuyer or builder can construct any type of site-built housing that meets the standards of the City of John Day Development Code.
 Agencies like the County, School District and Hospital District will see immediate benefits from the increase in workforce housing for their employees, along with increased state shared revenue from new residents and K-12 student enrollment.
-No tax jurisdiction will lose any of its existing tax base and all realize significant future tax increases upon retirement of the district."
+No tax jurisdiction will lose any of its existing tax base and all realize significant future tax increases upon retirement of the district.